Like people who tell you to quit calling yourself an assistant when you are a business owner. 😉

 But that wasn’t a solution that worked for me either because:

-- I never set out to be nor do I ever want to be in the people management business, which is exactly what I’d have to do if I added more people;
+- I have ZERO interest in being in the people management business, which is exactly what I’d have to do if I added more people;

-- I would make even less money because my profit margins would be reduced with all the additional expenses and my business would be much more complicated and less easy with all the added administration; and
+- I would make even less money because my profit margins would be reduced with all the increased costs and expenses.
+Not only that, but my business would be much more complicated and less easy with all the added administration; and

 - it would turn the work into an assembly line which is NOT what I want in my business or my life.
 I believe in artistry and craftsmanship in work product and that’s the quality I want to give to my clients.
-Churning work day in and day out as fast as possible (which is what you are forced to do in a volume-driven business) is NOT how I want to do things.
+Churning work day in and day out as fast as possible (which is what you are forced to do in a volume-driven business) is NOT how I want to work or live my life.

 It’s not that a volume-driven project business can’t work.
 But it’s a much bigger and more difficult business to build and sustain.
 And it’s simply a different business model altogether, one I had not the slightest interest in.